trambarhq/relaks-django-todo-example/README.md

 }
 ```

-An extra item is rendered at the end for adding new TODO.
+An extra item is rendered at the end for adding new todo.
 Its `todo` prop will be `undefined`.

 ## Todo view

 `TodoView` ([todo-view.jsx](https://github.com/chung-leong/relaks-django-todo-example/blob/master/src/todo-view.jsx)) is a regular React component.
-It has three different appearances: (1) when it permits editing; (2) when it's showing a TODO; (3) when it's just a button for adding a new TODO.
+It has three different appearances: (1) when it permits editing; (2) when it's showing a todo; (3) when it's just a button for adding a new todo.

 ```javascript
 render() {